ianka/xfs_undelete/README.md

 Ignore files with an inode number from this **comma**-separated list.
 By default this list is empty.

+**-S** *size*
+Ignore files with a size larger than specified.
+The number may be given as bytes or with an appended k, M, G as kilobytes, megabytes, gigabytes respectively.
+By default there is no size limit.

 **-z** *filetypes*
 Remove trailing zeroes from files with a filetype matching a pattern from this **comma**-separated list of patterns.
 See section